Epistimio/orion/docs/src/developer/standards.rst

 note, merges are always done with the creation of a merge commit, also known as a *non fast-forward merge*.

-In some cases where the PR has small and focused changes contained in one or two commits, the contribution may be integrated to the development branch using `squash and merge <https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges#squash-and-merge-your-pull-request-commits>`_ to avoid clutter.
+In some cases where the pull request embodies contributions which are scattered across multiple commits containing incremental changes (e.g., ``fix pep8``, ``update based on feedback``), the pull request may be integrated to the development branch using `squash and merge <https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges#squash-and-merge-your-pull-request-commits>`_ to avoid clutter.
 It is strongly encouraged to make small pull requests.
 They are simpler to implement, easier to integrate and faster to review.

 .. _standard-documenting: